-If you are writing fiction novels or short stories, you need story ideas.
+When you are writing novels or short stories, you need to find great fiction story ideas.

 Nothing happens on a blank page, and looking at it is the worst way to start writing.

 A lot of writers use creative writing prompts, but they aren’t the best way to come up with original ideas.